lrdj/goodlookslikethis/_cases_leadership/asian-tech.md

 ---
 layout: 2023/case
 date: 2023-10-6

+title: Leading global transformation in service design across cultures and time zones
-title: "Setting up a design agency for growth as part of a global tech consultancy"
+# title: "Setting up a design agency for growth as part of a global tech consultancy"

 subtitle: >
+  Integrating a specialist design agency into a global consultancy required a clear service design vision, leadership across multiple time zones, and alignment of design principles with business strategy.
+I led efforts to embed service design at scale, ensuring a seamless transition that preserved innovation while aligning with the parent organisation's objectives.

+# subtitle: >
-  Leveraging both agency-side and enterprise-technology-side leadership experiences, to shape the UK studio's place in the group's supply chain.
-I asked: how might we adapt our team structures and internal processes to <em>move a tech giant's offer closer to user-centricity</em> and get them working in a design-led way?
+#  Leveraging both agency-side and enterprise-technology-side leadership
+# experiences, to shape the UK studio's place in the group's supply chain.
+# I asked: how might we adapt our team structures and internal processes
+# to <em>move a tech giant's offer closer to user-centricity</em> and get
+# them working in a design-led way?

 index_image: "/i/cases/wip/wall.jpg"
 hero_image: "/i/cases/wip/wall.jpg"